pingcap/docs/vector-search-functions-and-operators.md

 > **Warning:**
 >
 > This feature is experimental.
 It is not recommended that you use it in the production environment.
-This feature might be changed or removed without prior notice.
+This feature might be changed without prior notice.
 If you find a bug, you can report an [issue](https://github.com/pingcap/tidb/issues) on GitHub.

 </CustomContent>